rikvdkleij/intellij-haskell/README.md

 In the meantime also Atsky started to create [Haskell-idea-plugin](https://github.com/Atsky/haskell-idea-plugin) based on ideah plugin in Kotlin.
  Looking to their recent changes, they are more focusing on Cabal and debugging support.

-This plugin is written in Java/Scala and is mentioned not to support GHC/Cabal directly.
-This plugin support sandbox projects and expects that the initial/basic Haskell configuration is done on command-line.
-This plugin relies on external tools, ghc-modi and haskell-docs, for Haskell language support in IntelliJ IDEA.
+This plugin is written mainly in Scala and is mentioned not to support GHC/Cabal directly.
+This plugin support sandbox projects and expects that the Cabal init/install/build is done on command-line.
+This plugin relies on external tools, ghc-mod(i) and haskell-docs, for Haskell language support in IntelliJ IDEA.

 # Features
 - Syntax highlighting (which can be customized);